aielcbmDev/WeatherTechTask/README.md

   configuration requires an androidTarget which the feature modules do not have.

-- **Jetpack Compose Previews**: The standard implementation of Compose Previews via debugImplementation(compose.uiTooling) is not possible on a per-module basis.
+- **Jetpack Compose Previews**: The standard implementation of Compose Previews via debugImplementation(libs.compose.ui.tooling) is not possible on a per-module basis.

 An attempt was made to centralize previews in the composeApp module.
 While this was partially successful, previews that rely on Res.string resources fail to render.
 Please, have a look at: